Spudos/PP4/README.md

 ElephantSQL was used to host the SQL database.

-This elegant solution allows cloud based stroage to be used so the same DB can be used at all time.
+This elegant solution allows cloud based storage to be used so the same DB can be used at all time.
 This is especially useful during development as local and deployed versions can be tested with the same data saving time and aiding consistency of results.

 <details><summary>ElephantSQL details</summary>